Guven-K/MyFolio/README.md

 ## 📅 Release & Contributions
 - 🛠 **Work in progress** – MyFolio is actively being developed and is planned for release later this year.
 - 🤝 **Contributions are welcome!** – If you're interested in contributing, feel free to check out the repository and submit issues or pull requests.
+- 🛣 Check oit the project roadmap for planned features and issues.

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).